-Here is a ukulele adaptation of a standard of the French song, but also of the jazz repertoire, written and composed by Jacques Prévert and Joseph Kosma : Autumn Leaves.
+Here is a ukulele adaptation of a standard of the French song, but also of the jazz repertoire, written and composed by Jacques Prévert and Joseph Kosma in 1949 : Autumn Leaves.

 First of all, this is my first YouTube video.
 At that time, I didn’t think I would be posting videos regularly, let alone creating this blog!
 So this video was the beginning of this adventure.

 Why this song.

 To begin with, I had just bought this Ukulele Kala Tenor second hand and at a distance.
 In order to test the instrument, I started to play Les Feuilles Mortes.
 Indeed, it is a piece I know well.
 It was a very good opportunity for me to know if this instrument suited me.
 And more widely, if the ukulele was a playable instrument because it was my first ukulele.

 First of all, I think it is good to observe the melody.
 The most important aspect of this melody seems to me to be the organization in sequence.
 Indeed, the first 4 notes, G, A, B, E are shifted one second down to F, G, A, D then to E, F, G, C and finally to D, E, F, B.

 Then, we can also look at the harmonic grid.
 We are in Gm.
 The relative major is Bb.
 The grid starts with a II V I for Bb followed by a II V I for Gm.